Chzmo/Shareme-Photo-Share-App/README.md

 Users should be able to:

-- View the application on defferent devices.
+- View the application on different devices.
 - Login using their Email.
 - View different pins/images posted by other users.
 - View specific pins selected by the user with related pins if exits.